Ding Ding Privacy Policy

 Analytics and crash reporting

 The app includes Firebase SDKs for analytics and crash reporting.
-In the Android app, Firebase Analytics and Crashlytics remain off until you enable the in-app Analytics & diagnostics setting in About > Data & Privacy.
+In the Android app, Firebase Analytics and Crashlytics remain off unless you allow anonymous analytics and crash reports in the first-launch privacy prompt or later enable Analytics & diagnostics in About > Data & Privacy.

 How data is used